 - There are no built-in drum beats.

-The Boss RC-1 is a high quality, simple looper that has stereo inputs and outputs.
-These stereo ins and outs allow you to create a sound that gives the impression of coming from different directions, even using two instruments if you wish, although you can also opt for the simpler mono option.
+The Boss RC-1 is high quality and simple to operate, with stereo recording time.
+The stereo ins and outs allow you to create a sound that gives the impression of coming from different directions, even using two instruments if you wish, although you can also opt for the simpler mono option.

-Unlike the other small loopers, this stomp-box sized offer from Boss can be powered by a 9V adapter.
-It also it extremely well built, in the sturdy metal housing that’s associated with Boss pedals.
+Unlike the other small loop pedals, this stomp-box sized offer from Boss can be powered by a 9V adapter so great if you’re without a power supply.
+It also is extremely well built, in the sturdy metal housing that’s associated with Boss pedals.

 The foot pedal itself is used to control the record, play, undo and stop functions.
 There’s also a level knob, so you can get the balance right between what plays back and what you put on top of it.